kwongtn/Bluecoins-ImportTool/README.md

 * * *

-This tool contains json for modern C++ from Niels Lohmann which is licensed under the [MIT License](http://opensource.org/licenses/MIT) (see above).
+This tool contains code from "json for modern C++" from Niels Lohmann which is licensed under the [MIT License](http://opensource.org/licenses/MIT) (see above).
 Copyright &copy; 2013-2019 [Niels Lohmann](http://nlohmann.me/) <mail@nlohmann.me>